-The population for this study is foreign investors at pre implementation and implementation stages in agro processing, textile and garment, leather and leather products established between the periods 2012 up to 2015.
-So as draw representative samples from each project stages, the researcher stratified the project population into two, namely pre-implementation and Implementation stages.
+The population for this study is foreign investors at pre-implementation, implementation and operation stages in manufacturing sector between the periods 2018 up to 2022.
+So as draw repetitive samples from each project stages the researcher stratified the project population into three, namely pre-implementation, Implementation and operation stage.

-As mentioned in table 3.1 below there are 168 projects in pre implementation and 35 projects in implementation stages in three targeted sectors.
-Since, the number of projects in the implementation stage is small; the researcher used census approach to include all projects in the implementation stages.
-However, to draw appropriate sample from pre implementation stage projects, the researcher used Slovin's sample calculating technique.
+As mentioned in table 3.1 below there are 150 projects in pre implementation, in implementation and in operation stages in four targeted sectors (EIC).
+Since, the number of projects in the implementation stage is small; include all projects in all stages.
+However, to draw appropriate sample from preimplementation stage projects, the researcher used Slovin's sample calculating tec hnique.

-Hence, $n = N/1 + Ne^2$
+Hence, n= N/1+Ne2

-Where n is sample size,
+Where n is sample size, 3.42